 Painting murals or adding some wallpaper to a dull wall may seem like a cheap home upgrade, but it’a not the best way to invest your money according to Graboyes.
 Removing wallpaper or painting over murals can be expensive and difficult.
 Potential buyers often have a hard time seeing past them.
 Here’s how to create a stunning color scheme in your home.

 Unless you’re in a rural area or a location that experiences power outages, a back-up generator isn’t going to wow the socks off home buyers.
 Graboyes says this home upgrade is pricey and but doesn’t generate a lot of cash for the $10,000 to $20,000 investment you make.

 Built-in fish aquariums and hot tubs are unique items that may deliver personal joy, but they also require a lot of maintenance and may not tickle a buyer’s fancy.
 “More often in real estate transactions, a specialty built-in becomes a hindrance to the sales opportunity,” says Graboyes.
-Interior designers won’t tell you these decorating secrets for free.
+These are the decorating tricks interior designers won’t tell you for free.

 Garage or gym?

 Your commitment to fitness is stellar but converting your garage into a gym is more an exercise of sweat equity than home upgrade value.
 “Most buyers want their garage available for cars, not gym equipment.
 Before finishing a garage with gym equipment, flooring, and electric, plumbing, and heating, take your gym to the attic or basement,” advises Graboyes.